polterguy/polterguy.github.io/index.md

 You can also create your HTTP endpoints using nothing but SQL with Magic.
 Although it's obviously more convenient to use a desktop computers as your primary development machine, you _can_ use all components in Magic from your phone if required.
-Below is a video where we demonstrate how to use Hyper IDE from an iPhone.
+Below is a video where we demonstrate the Crudifier and Hyper IDE from an iPhone.

 <div class="video">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/nP_4m8c_fT8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>